 3. DO NOT PUT PET'S NAME on his ID tag or visibly display it anywhere outside. (eg., dog house, feeding dish, fence).
 A pet is much more likely to go to a stranger who calls her by name.

 4. CONFINE PETS.
 The safest place for them when you’re not at home is indoors.
 This includes cats!

 5. OUTDOOR EVENTS can provide great opportunities for spending quality time with pets; however, it is critical to always keep pets on leash and/or provide a safe haven for retreat should activities become overwhelming.

 6. LOCK GATES.
 If you must leave your dog outside, at least make it difficult for others to get to her.
 Only leave pets in a fenced yard with padlocks and chains placed high on the gates so the ground can’t be used as leverage for bolt cutters.

 7. DO NOT LEAVE CHAINED PETS IN VIEW, especially in unfenced yards.

-8. NEVER LET YOUR DOG OFF OF THE CHAIN or leash if unsupervised!
+8. NEVER LET YOUR DOG OFF leash if unsupervised!
 Many municipalities have laws concerning unleashed pets - for everyone's safety, including Fido's.

-9. DO NOT LEAVE YOUR PET CHAINED UP IN PUBLIC PLACES while you shop.
+9. DO NOT LEAVE YOUR PET TETHERED IN PUBLIC PLACES while you shop.
 Many stores now allow leashed pets.
 Ask!
 If the answer is "No", visit that shop another day.